-As a matter of fact the controllers where one of the systems most prominent features, and the reason the system was called the Gemini.
+As a matter of fact the controllers were one of the systems most prominent features, and the reason the system was called the Gemini.
 Unlike the Atari 2600 which had completely separate joystick and paddle controllers, the Gemini featured both on one controller.
-This option made gaming on the system incredibly convenient as one only had to switch cartridges, and not controllers as well to go from games like Pac-Man to Night Driver.
+This option made gaming on the system incredibly convenient as one only had to switch cartridges, and not controllers as well, to go from games like Pac-Man to Night Driver.
 Not to mention the Gemini’s controllers especially its paddle, worked better overall and stayed consistent from one paddle game to the next.
 Than there was the Gemini’s size, which is just a little smaller then the Atari 7800 which would come later.
 But, for its time it was small, especially compared to the Atari 2600’s “Sixer’s” and late model four switch units.

 The Gemini (bottom) and Atari 7800 (top) for size comparison.